Webdev-DavidM/audiophile/src/bugsToDo.md

+jquery carousel not working
-app page local storage not working
+go back button not working